Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Introduction

 Some studies have already investigated GJP in implicit LES (iLES) in detail, with the aim of improving comparably well-resolved simulations.
 For example, the dispersion-diffusion behaviour of GJP on eigen-solutions was analysed in detail and instantaneous snapshots were compared with SVV in~\cite{Moura2022GJP}; and the integrated results of GJP were analysed and compared to solution jump penalisation in~\cite{Kou2023} to a Taylor--Green vortex flow.
 However, to our knowledge, the literature did not contain any study on their interactions with SGS models and their performance at a typical LES resolution which requires active SGS models instead of only relying on numerical schemes for sufficient dissipation.
 In addition, those studies had flow simulations at relatively low polynomial orders, \textit{e.g.} $P=3$ in~\cite{Kou2023} and $P=3,5$ in~\cite{Moura2022GJP}, where the solution was constructed on a smoother polynomial basis with potentially larger numerical dissipation.

-The purpose of this work is to study the effect of the GJP on a coarse resolution, \textit{i.e.}, typical wall-resolved LES (WRLES) resolution, when coupled with active SGS models under a higher polynomial order.
-We implement GJP in the SEM solver Neko~\cite{Neko} for hexahedral elements and investigate the influence of the penalty term on the Taylor--Green vortex flow at $Re=1600$ with isotropic meshes, turbulent flows over a periodic hill at $Re = 10595$ and $37000$ with curved meshes both visually and statistically, and further the canonical case of a turbulent channel flow at $Re_\tau = 550$ in terms of visualisations, statistics and spectra.
+The purpose of this work is to study the effect of the GJP on a coarse resolution, \emph{i.e.,} typical wall-resolved LES (WRLES) resolution, when coupled with active SGS models under a higher polynomial order.
+We implement GJP in the SEM solver Neko~\cite{Neko} for hexahedral elements and investigate the influence of the penalty term on the Taylor--Green vortex (TGV) flow at $Re=1600$ with isotropic meshes, turbulent flows over a periodic hill at $Re_b = 10595$ and $37000$ with curved meshes both visually and statistically, and further the canonical case of a turbulent channel flow at $Re_\tau = 550$ in terms of visualisations, statistics and spectra.

 The remainder of this article is organised as follows.
-Section \ref{sec:methodology} introduces the governing equations, the subgrid-scale (SGS) models adopted in this study and the details of GJP.
-This is followed by the LES of a Taylor--Green vortex (TGV) flow at $Re=1600$ performed with and without GJP in Section \ref{sec:tgv} to demonstrate the effect of wiggle-dissipation in ideal isotropic meshes.
-Section \ref{sec:periodic hill} applies GJP in the WRLES of periodic hill flow at $Re = 10595$ and $37000$.
+Section \ref{sec:methodology} introduces the governing equations, the SGS models adopted in this study and the details of GJP.
+This is followed by the LES of a TGV flow at $Re=1600$ performed with and without GJP in Section \ref{sec:tgv} to demonstrate the effect of wiggle-dissipation in ideal isotropic meshes.
+Section \ref{sec:periodic hill} applies GJP in the WRLES of periodic hill flow at $Re_b = 10595$ and $37000$.
 This is followed by the impact of GJP in a WRLES of fully developed turbulent channel flow at $Re_\tau\approx550$ in Section \ref{sec:turb_channel_550}.
-Finally, some conclusive marks and future works are provided in Section \ref{sec:conclusion}.
+Finally, some conclusive remarks and future works are provided in Section \ref{sec:conclusion}.